-The following article was written by guest blogger and ACE Director of Communications Erika Alonso.
+The following article was written by ACE Director of Communications Erika Alonso.
 The opinions expressed in this article are solely of the author and do not necessarily reflect the views of ACE.

 A few months ago, Direct Action Everywhere (DxE) posted an article about why celebrity endorsements are harmful to the animal rights movement and the importance of treating animal rights as an issue of social justice rather than lifestyle.
 I wasn’t surprised that it received a lot of attention on social media.
 The animal rights community has become very engaged in movement-building strategies and while there is disagreement over whether celebrities bring more benefits or drawbacks to movement, news about them is effective for attracting attention.

 But when the article entitled “Why Beyonce Going Vegan is Bad for Animals” showed up in my news feed with a large photo of Beyoncé and Jay-Z, I was surprised.
 Was this just another example of the AR movement using a person of color as a tool to further its agenda?
 Maybe it’s just because she’s a celebrity, I rationalized, and gave DxE the benefit of the doubt.
 Despite my disagreement with the author’s argument, it was well written and the discussion seemed civil.
 Unfortunately, it only took a few hours for the conversation to take a very negative turn.

 The article incited a firestorm of sexist and racist remarks made by self-identifying “strict moral vegans” so intense that the author of the piece added a note acknowledging his unintentional bias in using Beyoncé as click-bait.
 Despite DxE’s efforts to keep the discussion on topic, the damage was already done.